-There is a key to the left of the Dictate key which allows you to select alternative keyboards.
+There is a key at the very bottom left corner of the keyboard, directly below the Numbers key, which allows you to select alternative keyboards.
 This can be handy if you need to type in multiple languages.
 In the United Kingdom, there are two keyboards listed by default that can be alternated between using this key.
 The first is the standard UK English typing keyboard.
 The second is a keyboard of graphics called Emoji.
 The word Emoji means "picture letter" in Japanese.
 This is somewhat like the ancient hieroglyphics.
 Rather than using words, pictures are used to convey ideas, feelings, locations and so on.
 Apple have assigned descriptive text to each image in the Emoji keyboard, and the images are broken down into categories, which can be accessed by using buttons at the bottom of the keyboard.